makyeme/3D_House-Model/README.md

 * [Status](#status)

 ## General Information

-In this project,  geospatial data provided by an industrial player was used to develop a 3D Model of a house. starting from a given home address.
+In this project,  geospatial data provided by an industrial player was used to develop a 3D Model of a house.
+Starting from a given home address.
 This information will be will be crucial in aiding the company to launch a new branch in the insurance business.

 ## Technology